 This time, I was also able to look at the map, and went to discover the mushroom and vegetable garden we had missed last time.

-Hope this gives you an idea of things to do, where to eat and stay in Port Hope during the summer!
+Hope this travel guide gives you an idea on things to do, where to eat and stay in Port Hope, Ontario.
+Now you know how to spend an overnight trip, or even just a day trip, during the summer at “Ontario’s Favourite Small Town”.

 Huge thanks to the Municipality of Port Hope for hosting the trip.
 As usual, reviews and opinions are entirely our own.